davisonio/personal-digital-infrastructure/docs/setup-host.md

 ## 3. Add host to inventory and set up DNS

 Add the host to any required inventory files.
-**Don't add to the always inventory file, we will do that later.

 If you'd like to add a nice looking .davison.io hostname instead of the IP address you'll need to set up the DNS too.